Shabs talks about her own caesarian experiences, and details ways of coping after a c section

 “I had been in labour for 2 days when the doctor told me that due to my baby being back to back and in distress they were going to take me in for an emergency caesarean section.
-I felt my world start crumbling.
-It had never occurred to me that I wouldn’t deliver my daughter “naturally”.
-That’s what these two days had been leading up to!
+It had never occurred to me that I wouldn’t deliver my daughter vaginally (or as I used to say back then, “naturally”- ugh).

 They wheeled me into a room and strapped me onto the table.
-I was having an adverse reaction to the epidural and my husband was having to hold me to keep me from shaking.
-I don’t even know when they pulled her out of my body.
+I was having an adverse reaction to the epidural and shaking violently.
+I don’t even know when they pulled her out of me.
 We simply heard a teeny, very indignant little “Wa!”
 Short and sweet.
 Not “Where am I?”
 More like “Hey mister, what ARE you doing?!?”
 They took her, cleaned, examined and weighed her, and then showed her to me.
 Cleaned and wrapped.
 But where was all the blood and gunk?
 The cord?
 All the evidence that she came from MY body… I felt like I was given a pre-packaged baby.
-That rush of love that all new mums talk about was just not there.
+That rush of love that all new mums talk about was not there.
 I asked my husband to hold her for the next few hours while I took in what had just happened, and basically just tried to function as a human being.
 I didn’t even think to breastfeed.”

-Going though a caesarean section, if unexpected, could be one of the hardest things that you will have to deal with.
-It could lead to a number of outcomes – not being able to bond with your baby, postnatal depression, or even Post Traumatic Stress Disorder
+Going through a caesarean section, if unexpected, can be hard to deal with.
+It could lead to a number of outcomes – not being able to bond with your baby, postnatal depression, or even PTSD.

-There are a number of things that you could do to help yourself both physically and emotionally.
+There are a number of things that you could do to help yourself.

 Don’t put your body through too much for the first few weeks.